zainabch123/react-hire-router/README.md

 `npm start`

+## Instructions

+- Look at the components you have been given
+- Practice `useEffect`
+- Implement `react-router` to deliver on the deliverables

 ## Deliverables

 - A user can vist a "/" route (Dashboard) that shows a list of 50 people from https://randomuser.me/api/ and an empty hired list